 2007 — Genius Loci

 With the project Genius Loci – The secret gardens of Venice, the city was rediscovered and renewing itself.
 Frpm the 23rd of June to the 15th of July an exraordinary selection of the most wonderful private gardens of the city has bene opened to the people.
 Inside of the gardens a series of temporary exhibitions have been dipslayed.
-A selection of Italian and International artists made by the curatorial team was a very successful project which put in dialogue the visit of these marvellous Venetian sights and the work differente artists. genius-loci
+A selection of Italian and International artists made by the curatorial team was a very successful project which put in dialogue the visit of these marvellous Venetian sights and the work differente artists.
+Press release

 2007 — V.I.T.R.I.O.L.